-Every pet parent should have a first aid kit handy, and thankfully, they are pretty easy to put together.
-Here is a handy first aid kit checklist along with some emergency prep information.
+Every pet parent should have a first-aid kit handy, and thankfully, they are pretty easy to put together.
+Here is a handy first-aid kit checklist or get our booklet on how to protect your dog in an emergency.

 Please, in case of an emergency, make sure you have your veterinarian’s and local animal hospital’s numbers handy.
 I keep these numbers on my fridge and on my mobile phone.
 Also, here are two good resources in case your pet eats something potentially poisonous (please note that they may charge an incident fee):